mardiros/tursu/docs/source/introduction.md

 uv run pytest tests/functionals
 ```

+You can use `-v` to have the scenario displayed while testing.

-You may use `-sv` to have the scenario displayed while testing.
+You can use `-vv` to have more info in the scenario displayed while testing.

-And you can use `--lf` to run the last failed tests or any feature you are used too!
+You can use `--lf` to run the last failed tests or any feature you are used too!

+You can use `--trace` to start a debugger in the tested scenario.

+You can use any pytest options you are used to use while doing unit testing.